TeamSOBITS/speech_recognition_whisper/README.en.md

     ```

 3. Start the Action Client and send the text you want to speak.
+    - timeout_sec: Duration (in seconds) to keep the microphone open.
+If a negative value is provided, it continues to return feedback until a cancel request is sent.
+    - silent_mode: If set to `true`, the start and end notification sounds will not be played.
+    - feedback_rate: Specifies the frequency of intermediate speech recognition results when `use_feedback` is `True` and `vad_name` is `None`.

+    ```sh
+    ros2 action send_goal /speech_recognition sobits_interfaces/action/SpeechRecognition "timeout_sec: 5
+    silent_mode: false
+    feedback_rate: 0.5" -f
+    ```
     Recorded audio is saved in the sound_file directory.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>